 This is a battle I always intended to animate since I began this project (it was originally termed a PowerPoint Battle Database).
 Looking back, I am glad I did not try and animate this battle in the early developmental stages because it is too epic of a battle in all aspects to be animated shoddily.
 To say the least, I was very satisfied with the end product for this battle.

 While editing this animation I came across a major “plot hole” if you will in the animation sequence.
 The two enveloping wings of Persian cavalry appeared to severely outnumber the Macedonian wings which is fairly deceiving.
 In this case, I simply decreased the size of all cavalry units and increased the size of all infantry units.
 The reason for this original inaccuracy is the simple fact that two units, one cavalry and one infantry, are not equal in terms of quantity of soldiers.
 Instead each unit reflects the space it occupies; cavalry are obviously more spaced out than infantry but even this varies from era to era.
 I continually urge viewers to remember that this is the Art of Battle.
-The image is the most powerful entity in modern society – this is why this method of presentation is so effective – so accept the image that is given.
+The image is a powerful thing in modern society, and is why this method of presentation is so effective.

 - Jonathan Webb